Coronavirus (COVID-19) FAQs

 For a full look at the 2020 Viking Flex Plan, please click here.

 Student Success Center

-- Identify how all your classes are continuing.
+- Identify how you can find success in all your classes.
 How will you communicate with your instructors and classmates?
 What are your instructor’s expectations regarding course communication?
 Check your Augustana email daily.
 Where can you find course information or how do you access it (lecture recordings, real-time sessions, etc.)?
 How will you complete and submit learning activities (e.g., assignments, quizzes), and how will you receive feedback and/or be assessed?
-What due dates exist?

 - Engage in self-directed reflection about your learning.
 Take the time you need to study and learn strategies that work best for you.
 Check your understanding: What did I learn this week?
 How do I know what I learned?
 How can I apply what I learned this week?
 Is something I learned still confusing or unclear?
 Use study techniques that provide immediate feedback on your retention of information.
 For example, quiz yourself or explain it aloud in your own words.

 - Engage with your classmates and virtual colleagues.
 Online discussions can grow quickly so check back regularly.
 Read prompts carefully and be concise in your response.
 The best replies will provide examples, pose clarifying questions, describe possible implications, suggest alternative perspectives or include a discussion for the group to consider.

 - Create a schedule and stick to it.
 A routine maintains your motivation and provides structure.
 Work on your classes during the same scheduled times each week.
 Include time for breaks, exercise, and self-care.
 Give yourself plenty of time to complete tasks, remembering that we often under-estimate the time we need.
 Organize due dates on a Google calendar or set alerts on your mobile device.
 Turn off other electronic notifications that may distract you.
 Create study spaces conducive to concentration (i.e., not your bed).
 Centralize due dates and details of assignments in all your courses.